Sophia Dunkley

-Sophia Ivy Rose Dunkley (born 16 July 1998) is an English cricketer who plays for Surrey, South East Stars, Southern Brave, Gujarat Giants and England.
-A right-handed batter and right-arm leg break bowler, she made her county debut in 2012 for Middlesex and her England debut in 2018, against Bangladesh at the 2018 ICC Women's World Twenty20.
+Sophia Ivy Rose Dunkley (born 16 July 1998) is an English cricketer who plays for Surrey, Welsh Fire and England.
+A right-handed batter and right-arm leg break bowler, she made her county debut in July 2012 for Middlesex, having turned 14 earlier in the month, and her England debut in 2018, against Bangladesh at the 2018 ICC Women's World Twenty20.
 In 2020, she left Middlesex to join Surrey.
 In June 2021, Dunkley was awarded her first central contract with the England women's cricket team.
 In the same month, she made her Test debut, becoming the first black woman to play Test cricket for England.

 Early life and education

 Dunkley was born on 16 July 1998 in Lambeth, Greater London.
-She was raised as an only child in a single-parent family in north London.
+She was raised in north London.
 As she explained to The Guardian in 2018, she was introduced to cricket by a neighbour:

 Initially, she played at Finchley Cricket Club, where she made her way through the youth pathways.
 Then she joined Middlesex.
-Her mother, who strongly supported her involvement in cricket, knew people connected with Mill Hill School, which awarded her a sports scholarship.
+She attended Mill Hill School, which awarded her with a sports scholarship.
 At Mill Hill, she played for the first XI with the boys, and was the first girl ever to do so.
 After leaving school, she studied sports science at Loughborough University.